-When it comes to answering law problem questions, there is one fool proof method of answering these types of questions.
+When it comes to answering legal problem questions, there is one foolproof method of answering these types of questions.
 It is known in many different names but in essence, it is the same principle.
 It is known as the ILAC method.

 For the purposes of this blog post, I will refer to it as the ILAC method.

 The ILAC method is the holy grail for law students.

 It stands for Issue Law Application and Conclusion.